-As demonstrated on this website, we sympathise with old residents of Westbury who have experienced long-term
+As shown on this website, we sympathise with the older residents of Westbury who have experienced long-term

 degradation of their homes and businesses because of the increased volumes of heavy vehicle traffic since the 1960s.